TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week2/pole-electronic/index.md

 - 4 lithium batteries to supply 14.8V
 - a zener diode to stabilize the voltage at 5V for the control station
-- a tension regulator to bring the voltage to 9V for the black box
+- a LM-7809 to bring the voltage to 9V for the black box

 ## 3. Computer-Aided Design